 Traffic & Transit

-NEW YORK CITY — The Trump administration has revealed how much they are planning to spend for the rebuild of Penn Station.
+NEW YORK CITY — The U.S. Department of Transportation has chosen a developer to lead the rebuild of Penn Station.

 Find out what's happening in New York Cityfor free with the latest updates from Patch.